 There is now room for two cooks instead of just one.
 It is amazing the difference 10″ makes!

 The drawer’s upper level slides to expose spices.
+This is frameless cabinetry which allows for more storage space, particularly for drawers.

 This pull out cabinet keeps oils and liquids convenient for cooking.